How To Reach The School From The Airport

 If you miss the bus or have problems, please call the Mountain School at 502-4029-6722!

 It is best to try to arrive for lunch on Sunday as your week with the family runs from noon on Sunday through breakfast the following Sunday.
 If you get to Xela when it is too late to get to the Mountain School, please get word to the PLQ office in Xela by 6 pm or phone either PLQ (502 7765-2140) or La Escuela de la Montaña (502 4029-6722) so we know that you will get to the school the next day and can inform your host family and arrange with your teacher.

 Request this service when you register.
 After your space at the School is confirmed you can submit your arrival information.

 A guide will meet you at the airport and provide private transportation directly to the school – no buses or taxis.
-The cost is Q1420.
+The cost is Q1,470.

-The guide fee is paid directly to the school.
+The transportation fee is paid directly to the school.